| IPM vs. A “PROGRAM”

 IPM is Integrated Pest Management.
 The basic service includes inspections and monitoring for harmful levels of pests or harmful diseases in landscape trees and evergreens.
 Targeted and specific treatments can then be used to control a problem if it is amenable to control.
 Treatments have the goal of preventing damage to the trees and evergreens.
 Not all insects or diseases need to be treated.
+And when treatment is needed, there are many alternatives to sprays that are much less invasive to the environment and that help preserve or enhance natural controls.
 Good examples of insects which do not need control are aphids and many types of mites.
 An example of a disease which does not need control is ash anthracnose.
-Many treatments do not involve sprays and thereby help to preserve the predator insects- the good bugs – which help to keep pest insects under control.
+Unnecessary sprays often kill the predator insects- the good bugs – which help to keep pest insects under control.

 The “program” offered by many landscape companies, garden centers, and lawn care companies is a multiple cover spray regimen.
 Several sprays and treatments are applied during the warm months, using combinations of pesticides, in hopes of preventing pests and diseases, but often not doing either.
 The treatments do not have specific targets or timing and the pesticide mix is often illogical and may actually exacerbate the very pests they are applied to “control.”
 Most serious infestations of scale insects or mites are a result of indiscriminate spraying practices.

-Cover sprays are never appropriate.
+Cover sprays (that is, spraying all the trees and shrubs at the same time with the same chemicals) are never appropriate.
 They result in excessive pesticide use and its attendant environmental toxicity.
 They upset the ecology and natural controls by killing beneficial insects.
-Many trees and evergreens are sprayed unnecessarily and may be damaged by the spray itself.
+Many trees and evergreens are sprayed unnecessarily and may be physically damaged by the spray itself.
 Often the reason for spraying is said to be to control “aphids and mites.”
 In fact, aphids rarely need to be controlled, even if present in large numbers.
 Mites need to be controlled only on certain plants at certain times.
 Mites are usually kept in check by beneficial predator insects and predatory mites if those beneficials are not killed by inappropriate sprays.

 The spray program of many lawn care companies has no scientific basis and is usually not based on a certified arborist evaluation or knowledge base.
 Some of them even offer trunk injected nutrients or insecticides, a practice which should really only be done by a certified arborist.